Selling on Instagram vs Etsy (2026): Where Artists Should Sell (+ Shopify)

 Related reading

-Short answer: Most successful artists use all three strategically.
-Etsy for discovery and first sales, Instagram for audience building and social proof, Shopify when you're doing $1.5k+/month and want full control.
-Start with Etsy + Instagram, add Shopify once you have traction.
+Short answer: Selling on Instagram vs Etsy is not an either/or—most artists use both.
+Etsy wins for buyers already searching for art; Instagram wins for audience and social proof.
+Add Shopify at ~$1.5k+/month when you want full control.
+Start Etsy + Instagram; add Shopify once you have traction.

 Table of Contents